It seems everyone has a story to tell or advice to give about a friend who travelled or something they did

 (the cost is getting there!) with the major exception of Nauru.

 Traditionally Libyan authorities will not granted a visa without a tour, but there are tour agencies who will get you a visa, having to meet you at the airport/border (forget the embassies or the lottery with the Tunis consulate).
-Despite widely reported information to the contrary, independent travel is possible in the country (at least along the coast).
+Despite widely reported information to the contrary, independent travel is possible in the country (at least along the coast) if the security situation allows.
 If you still run into red-tape some agencies can provide a guide rather than a tour.
 Still Libya is tough to get a visa for (even with regime change) without a pre-booked tour and not that safe currently.

 The rest, apart from Saudi Arabia, Syria and Iraq (outside of Kurdistan, which is easy on arrival) - which are almost impossible unless you are a Muslim or aid worker - are normally easy enough.
 However, visas can be complicated for nations like Sudan, Eritrea and Djibouti where tourists rarely stray.